Basic Needs "Persistence" Grant

 Students may request grant funding for a recent unforeseen basic need hardship, that if not resolved by end of semester, will result in the student's separation from the university or difficulty in successfully completing the semester.

-- Actively enrolled.
+- Actively enrolled for the current semester at the time of application.
 Undergraduate degree-seeking student actively enrolled in 9+ credit hours or graduate degree-seeking students actively enrolled in 6+ credit hours for the current semester.

 - U.S. citizen, national, or permanent resident.

 - Experiencing or experienced a recent unforeseen hardship, which created a financial loss that threatens the student's continued enrollment or academic success.
-An unforeseen hardship is defined as an unplanned event beyond the student's control and not caused by the student's own negligence, lack of planning, and/or money mismanagement.
-A financial loss is defined as an adverse change in financial circumstances or significant decrease in income.
+An "unforeseen hardship" is defined as an unplanned event within the last 30 days, beyond the student's control and not caused by the student's own negligence, lack of planning, and/or money mismanagement.
+A "financial loss" is defined as an adverse change in financial circumstances or significant decrease in income.

 - Exhausted all other financial resources, including financial aid/loans and personal resources.